lynxlynxlynx/gemrb-mods/cleric-of-eilistraee/README.md

 Sword dancer of Eilistraee
 ==========================

-This mods adds a new iwd2 cleric kit (or domain) dedicated to The Dark Maiden.
+This mod adds a new iwd2 cleric kit (or domain) dedicated to The Dark Maiden.

 Installation